 This system provides individual control of the front wheels, so they can both achieve maximum braking force.
 The rear wheels, however, are monitored together; they both have to start to lock up before the ABS will activate on the rear.
-With this system, it is possible that one of the rear wheels will lock during a stop, reducing brake effectiveness.
+With this system, it is possible that one of the rear wheels will lock during a stop, reducing brake and brake pads effectiveness.

 This system is commonly found on pickup trucks with rear-wheel ABS.
 It has one valve, which controls both rear wheels, and one speed sensor, located in the rear axle.

 This system operates the same as the rear end of a three-channel system.
 The rear wheels are monitored together and they both have to start to lock up before the ABS kicks in.
 In this system it is also possible that one of the rear wheels will lock, reducing brake effectiveness.